effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 ```

 OK.
 Now we know what kind of structure we have, and we can start to model business-logic processes.
-View layer should do two tasks: render data from stores and report events to the model.
+The view layer should do two tasks: render data from stores and report events to the model.
-View layer doesn't know how data is loaded, how it should be converted and sent back.
+The view layer doesn't know how data are loaded, how it should be converted and sent back.

 ```ts
 // File: /src/pages/chat/model.ts